 On the opposite end of the screen, the same event occurred, only this time it featured water instead of fire.
 The water trickled slowly at first like a light rainfall before building up to form a cascade of water that covered the male figure completely.
 After both the inferno and the cascade of water disappeared, the figure was seen to disappear from both scenes leaving an empty and silent scene.

 The Crossing was designed to highlight Viola’s ability to manipulate filmic time.
 Like many of his previous works, The Crossing was filmed using high-speed equipment and devices capable of recording as many as 300 frames each second, which is what allowed him to attain such a great level of details that would otherwise be impossible to recognize with the naked eye.

-A lot of the effects were attained during post-production, where the artists reduced the speed of the playback to slow motion, which further helped to enhance the level of drama and the outstanding effect.
+Many of the effects were attained during post-production, where the artists reduced the speed of the playback to slow motion, which further helped to enhance the level of drama and the outstanding effect.
 The artist’s use of slow-motion in the installation was utilized to summon a thoughtful and reflective response from the audience.
-Because of the slow motion, the audience was forced to concentrate for a longer period in order to increase one’s own awareness of the details and the changes taking place.
+Because of the slow motion, the audience was forced to concentrate for a longer period to increase one’s own awareness of the details and the changes taking place.
 The slow-motion effect is also what allowed time to open up in an interesting and unique manner.

 The Crossing could easily be understood through the lens of folklore or religious thought.
 Through the course of his career, the artist was inspired heavily by an array of spiritual traditions, including Buddhism and Sufism.
 In this case, the right of flames surrounding the male figure could be seen as the cause of a continuous cycle of destruction and creation.